MicrosoftDocs/nav-content/dynamics-nav-app/ui-enter-date-ranges.md

 ---
-title: Setting date ranges in Dynamics 365 for Financials | Microsoft Docs
+title: Setting date ranges in Dynamics 365 for Financials
 description: Learn about getting a report to show data from specific time periods using date ranges in Dynamics 365 for Financials.
 documentationcenter: ''
 author: edupont04